RoyMahlab/GRU-LSTM-FED/README.md

 For our project's models we chose Adam (Adaptive Moment) as our optimizer, stepLRonPlateu as our scheduler and MSE as our loss function.

 # Parameters
-The hyper parameters we used OPTUNA to tune are:
+The hyper parameters we used OPTUNA for tuning are:

 Batch Size